Arifcy7/Genesis/README.md

 | **Chrome Extension** | ✅ Browser-integrated verification | ❌ No extension | ❌ No extension | ❌ No extension | ❌ No extension |
 | **Business Model** | ✅ Dual-sided marketplace (users + enterprise) | ✅ Subscription model | ❌ No monetization tools | ❌ Ad-supported, no subscriptions | ❌ Free tools, no monetization |

-**Verdict:** Veritas combines the best of search engines, AI chatbots, and specialized verification tools into one autonomous system.
-While Perplexity excels at search and ChatGPT at conversation, only Veritas deploys multiple agents working together for comprehensive truth verification.
+**Verdict:** Genesis combines the best of search engines, AI chatbots, and specialized verification tools into one autonomous system.
+While Perplexity excels at search and ChatGPT at conversation, only Genesis deploys multiple agents working together for comprehensive truth verification.
 The Quint and Google tools are valuable but limited to manual processes and publisher tools respectively.

+## 💡 Pain Points & Solutions

+### For Traders & Investors
 **Pain Point:** Traders risk massive financial losses by acting on viral market rumors, fake earnings reports, or manipulated stock news that can crash portfolios in minutes.

-**Veritas Solution:** Our Corporate Intelligence Engine provides real-time news verification with a Reliability Score, sentiment analysis, and temporal tracking.
+**Genesis Solution:** Our Corporate Intelligence Engine provides real-time news verification with a Reliability Score, sentiment analysis, and temporal tracking.
 Traders get a "market truth dashboard" showing verified vs. fake news ratios, preventing costly decisions based on misinformation.

 ### For Journalists & Newsrooms
 **Pain Point:** Journalists face intense deadline pressure to publish accurate stories, but verifying claims across multiple sources takes hours, risking the spread of unverified information.

-**Veritas Solution:** The Main Agent routes queries instantly to specialized verifiers.
+**Genesis Solution:** The Main Agent routes queries instantly to specialized verifiers.
 Journalists can upload audio interviews for transcription and fact-checking, or scan crisis trends proactively.
 Our synthesis agent creates professional, sourced responses in seconds.

 ### For YouTubers & Content Creators
 **Pain Point:** Content creators risk platform strikes, demonetization, or legal issues from sharing unverified claims, manipulated images, or trending but false narratives in their videos.

-**Veritas Solution:** Visual claim extraction from screenshots prevents sharing fake tweet graphics.
+**Genesis Solution:** Visual claim extraction from screenshots prevents sharing fake tweet graphics.
 The Chrome extension allows right-click verification of scripts or articles.
 Voice mode enables real-time brainstorming with built-in fact-checking.

 ### For Researchers & Academics
 **Pain Point:** Researchers need deep, structured analysis with citations, not just "True/False" labels.
 Generic tools lack the depth and source grounding required for academic work.

-**Veritas Solution:** Confidence scoring (0.0-1.0), bias assessment, and comprehensive source grounding provide academic-grade verification.
+**Genesis Solution:** Confidence scoring (0.0-1.0), bias assessment, and comprehensive source grounding provide academic-grade verification.
 The synthesis agent structures findings into professional reports with evidence paragraphs.

 ## 🔄 How It Works: Complete Agent Flows & Explanations

-Veritas employs a sophisticated agent orchestration system, inspired by real A2A (Agent-to-Agent) communication protocols.
-Here's the complete breakdown of how our 4 specialized agents collaborate across all use cases:
+Genesis employs a sophisticated agent orchestration system, inspired by real A2A (Agent-to-Agent) communication protocols.
+Here's the complete breakdown of how our specialized agents collaborate across all use cases:

 ### 1. Main Agent → Check Agent Flow (Core Fact-Checking Pipeline)
 ```